Little House on the Prairie (novel): Historical background

 The Ingalls family moved from Wisconsin to Kansas in 1868 (stopping for a while in Rothville, Missouri), and lived there between 1869 and 1870.
 Carrie was born there in August, and a few weeks after her birth, they were forced to leave the territory (however, in the novel, she is present during the move to Kansas).
 They moved back to Wisconsin, where they lived the next four years.
 In 1874 they started for Walnut Grove, Minnesota, stopping for a while in Lake City.

 Although Wilder states that Charles had been told that the Kansas territory would soon be up for settlement, their homestead was on the Osage Indian reservation and Charles' information was incorrect.
 The Ingalls had no legal right to occupy their homestead, and once informed of their error, left the territory despite the fact that they had only just begun farming it.
 Several of their neighbors stayed and fought the decision.

+In an 1871 report to the Bureau of Indian Affairs, the agent in charge of the Osages was highly discouraged by the influx of white settlers on the Osage Diminished Reserve where the Ingalls lived.
+He mentioned that some white settlers did indeed pull out when they were informed of the error:

+The press of Kansas teems with vivid descriptions of "town-sites," and the fertile valley of the Osage country.
+Numbers have been thus led to believe that the lands were open to settlement.
+Some who came with their families and stock withdrew when undeceived.
+Such examples, however, of respect for the laws of the United States, and the rights of others, were lamentably few.